ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 ## Handling User Registration and Login

 Rather than implementing a user registration and login system ourselves, we'll use the Flask Login library that we installed earlier to provide this functionality.
 This will help us to save time and avoid common usability and security pitfalls.
 We will store user information in the database we created [at the beginning of this tutorial](#mongodb-atlas).

-First, let's import the functionality we'll need from `flask-login`, `flask-bcrypt` and `pymongo` and `re`.
-We'll use the first two to handle users, the third to interface with MongoDB and the final one to validate user input.
+First, let's import the functionality we'll need from:
++ `flask-login`, `flask-bcrypt`, to handle users.
++ `pymongo`, to interface with MongoDB.
++ `re`, to validate user input.

 Enter the following code below the line that starts with `from flask import`:

 ```python
 from flask_login import LoginManager, UserMixin, login_required, login_user, logout_user, current_user